flexdash/node-red-fd-corewidgets/README.md

 This repository builds a core set of Node-RED nodes corresponding to the core FlexDash widgets, i.e. the ones built into FlexDash.

+It also contains a set of example flows to get started and see FlexDash in action.

+Read the [quick-start docs](https://flexdash.github.io/docs/quick-start/) for info on how to get started.

+TL;DR:
+- install @flexdash/node-red-fd-corewidgets
+- import the 'Hello World' example flow from its examples using the Node-RED import menu
+- deploy and point your browser at http://localhost:1880/flexdash (or similar)
+- import the 'all-widgets' example, deploy, and see the 'rocket' tab in FlexDash

+---

 This repository itself does not contain any widgets or any nodes, the way it works is as follows:
 - the FlexDash source is downloaded and the widgets in https://github.com/tve/flexdash/tree/v0.3/src/widgets are copied into `./widgets`